-Mariah Carey drama series coming to Starz: Report
+Mariah Carey drama series coming to Starz - amNewYork

-Coming off a lackluster reality TV stint, Mariah Carey is taking a step behind the camera to produce a scripted drama series about her life, Deadline reported Monday.
+Coming off a lackluster reality TV stint, Mariah Carey is taking a step behind the camera to produce a scripted drama series about her life.

-The TV show, in development with Starz, will reportedly pick up during the Long Island-born singer’s teenage years.
+The TV show, in development with Starz, will pick up during the Long Island-born singer’s teenage years.
 It’ll be set in New York City in 1986, where 16-year-old Carey’s rise to fame began.

 The series hasn’t been given a title yet, but we’re sure it’ll pack the same glitz and glam as 2001’s “Glitter,” which starred Carey as budding pop star Billie Frank.

-Starz did not immediately respond to request for comment.
 Casting details and a release date have not yet been announced.

 The singer is set to produce the series alongside Brett Ratner.

 Carey’s most recent project, the E! docuseries “Mariah’s World,” aired one season in December 2016.
-Newsday’s TV critic Verne Gay called it a “bland,” “by-the-book” reality show.
+Our TV critic Verne Gay called it a “bland,” “by-the-book” reality show.